 Most buttons, including glass, bone, horn, metal and pearl varieties, were imported from Germany and Austria.
 Due to the war, some business was starting with English firms.
 Cheap prices, not quality, was what mattered.

-“Buttons are largely used in India by the middle and better classes of natives, as well as by Europeans “. these included including pearl,mainly from Japan, and ivory nut and china from Italy and metal.
+“Buttons are largely used in India by the middle and better classes of natives, as well as by Europeans “. these included including pearl, mainly from Japan, and ivory nut and china from Italy, and metal.
 “There is a demand for lentille China buttons, made in Italy, on account of their cheapness”. (“Lentille” is French for lentil.
-Were the buttons shaped like, or as small as, lentiles?)
+Were the buttons shaped like, or as small as, lentils?)
 Some leather, and better vegetable ivory came from Britain.

 Low quality pearl, as well as horn, bone and coconut shell were manufactured locally to a small extent.
 Italian buttons had replaced German and Austrian, with some coming from England.
 Brown and white buttons suitable for tropical clothes were especially in demand.

 There were 55 button factories in Italy making amber, coral, horn, ivory, pearl, tortoise shell, vegetable ivory, wood, horsehair, leather, celluloid, gutta percha and cloth buttons, and an unknown number making papier-mache, metal, porcelain and glass buttons as by-products.
 The industry was centred in Milan, Piacenza and Bresica, employing 5,870 people.
 Italy exported buttons, particularily corozo but also papier-mache, bone, pearl, porcelain, glass and silk, around the world.
 In 1913 over $3,000,000 worth of vegetable ivory buttons were exported.